 How I overcame 'analysis paralysis'

-The result was a complete mental takeover.
+The result can be a complete mental takeover.

-My latest exploration was to sign up with a career and life coach who helped me with that last push for focus.
+My latest attempt was to sign up with a career and life coach who helped me with that last push for focus.
 My coach, Dan Dowling, helped me to clearly determine my short and long-term goals and then set daily check boxes to accomplish them.
 Dan’s article, The weekly planning method for people who hate planning sums up his planning method and I encourage anyone who is looking for that final push to read it!

 I hope this article has provided you with both comfort and a solid game plan if you ever find yourself in a state of analysis paralysis.
 Always choose the door that leads to a better and healthier YOU.